-We deliver outdoor personal development programmes directly to young adults aged 18+ who have challenging life histories such as homelessness, poor mental health, difficult family relationships, abuse, unemployment, poor educational attainment, drug and alcohol addiction.
-Young people are recruited onto the programme via our national network of partner agencies, especially those supporting homeless young people e.g. Centrepoint and Foyer Federation.
+We deliver outdoor personal development programmes directly to young adults aged 18+ who have challenging life histories and need support to make positive changes in their life.
+On our programmes young people develop the life skills they need to work towards employment and living independently as young adults.
+Young people are recruited onto the programme via our national network of partner agencies, including those supporting homeless young people e.g. Centrepoint and Foyer Federation.

-The programme is called Rites of Passage because of its focus on moving young people towards adult responsibility.
+This programmes focuses on moving young people towards adult responsibility.
 It includes wilderness-based activities and journeying away from familiar environments.
 The programme is designed to develop independence through three phases, each demanding greater levels of planning and responsibility.
-Rites of Passage is completed over four months during which time participants travel in small companionship groups, staying in Youth Hostels and camping.
-Sleeping and eating outdoors, meeting people from around the world and volunteering in youth hostels all contribute to the rich learning experiences of the programme.
+Young people experience sleeping and eating outdoors, meeting people from around the world and volunteering in youth hostels all contribute to the rich learning on the programme.
 Young people also learn how to plan journeys, cook and eat well on a budget, manage travel and research accommodation.
 Young people design and lead their own journeys, working collaboratively to negotiate cost and manage risk.
 Former participants have achieved significant independent journeys such as a solo traverse of Hadrian's Wall.
+Young people also have the opportunity to volunteer and learn valuable employment skills.
+In 2018 we are beginning to offer volunteer placements in nature conservation on the Isle of Rum.

 On the programme young people are challenged and encouraged to be ambitious.
 Their perception of life and of their potential moves away from a negative viewpoint and towards a positive one as they realise how much they are capable of.
 Their progress, achievements and talents are recognised and witnessed by peers, mentors and programme staff.
 They develop a closer connection with the natural world, new friendships and a bank of positive stories to tell.
 They complete the programme feeling more confident, prepared and equipped to begin their lives as independent adults.